oracle-livelabs/database/datapump-xtts-migration/03-create-target/create-target.md

 In this lab, you will:

 * Execute a number of checks
-* Create new, empty PDB
+* Create a new, empty PDB
 * Determine whether PDB is fit for migration
 * Make required and recommended preparations

 ## Task 1: Check CDB

 In contrast to the source database, the target CDB is on Oracle Database 23ai.
-This means there are no minimum requirements to the Release Update.
-Nor, is there a requirement for the Data Pump Bundle Patch.
+This means there are no minimum requirements for the Release Update.
+Nor is there a requirement for the Data Pump Bundle Patch.
 However, Oracle recommends that you install the latest Release Update in the target database prior to the migration.

 1. Set the environment to the target CDB, *CDB23*, and connect.